didicodes/didicodes/README.md

 ### Here to learn more about Edidiong?
 You are in the right place. 💛

-Edidiong Asikpo is a Developer Advocate based in Lagos, Nigeria.
+Edidiong Asikpo is a Senior Developer Advocate based in Lagos, Nigeria.
 She is passionate about sharing her knowledge of DevOps through technical articles, videos, and social media.

 Edidiong has given over 100+ talks at tech events worldwide and continues to play a significant role in building developer communities in Africa.
 She is a Certified Kubernetes Application Developer and Open Source contributor.